Fiscal Balance in Belarus

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Consumer prices rose 0.2% over the previous month in July, following a 0.1% month-on-month drop in June.
+Consumer prices rose 0.2% over the previous month in November, following October’s 0.5% increase.